 These policies and procedures apply to the use of all public computers in the Library:

-Patrons are limited to, but not guaranteed, a total of 120 minutes of computer use per day.
+- Patrons are limited to, but not guaranteed, a total of 240 minutes (4 hours) of computer use per day.

-All Internet workstations are equipped with a filtering program that limits access to Internet sites and services in accordance with the Library’s Internet Use Policy.
+- All Internet computers are equipped with a filtering program that limits access to Internet sites and services in accordance with the Library’s Internet Use Policy.
 However, as filtering software cannot block access to all sites any individual might find objectionable, adults and children are urged to utilize caution, good judgment, and supervision as needed when using the Internet.

-In addition, patrons may not display material that is deemed inappropriate under the Internet Use Policy on any computers.
+- In addition, patrons may not display material that is deemed inappropriate under the Internet Use Policy on any computers.

-Patrons must be aware of the version of any software product they are using; it may or may not be compatible with the versions that are on other computers they may be using (at home, work, or school).
+- Patrons must be aware of the version of any software product they are using; it may or may not be compatible with the versions that are on other computers they may be using (at home, work, or school).
 Attempting to work on a document or project in different software may result in unwanted changes and/or loss of data and/or files.

-Library staff is available to conduct brief orientations on the use of library computers.
+- Library staff is available to conduct brief orientations on the use of Library computers.
 However, staff cannot provide tutorials or answer in-depth questions.
-The library offers one-on-one technology appointments to provide tutorials or assist with computer needs.
+The Library offers one-on-one technology appointments to provide tutorials or assist with computer needs.

-Revised and approved by the McKinley Memorial Library Board of Trustees on February 12, 2018
+Revised and approved by the McKinley Memorial Library Board of Trustees on September 8, 2022.